nfugal/natefugal.tech-website/src/pages/about.md

   + Sharp things
   + Fire
   + Security
+  + DevOps
   + Cryptography
   + Strange Planet

-He still lives in the good ol' U.S. of A. where he was born and raised.
+He lives in the good ol' U.S. of A. where he was born and raised.

 Here are some projects that Nate uses/likes, again, in no particular order:
 + FreeNAS